MicroStrategy/rest-api-docs/docs/common-workflows/filter-data/filter-report-and-cube-instances/filter-report-and-cube-instances-using-view-filters/error-messages.md

 ---
-title: Error Messages for View Filters
+title: Error messages for view filters
 description: The error messages for view filters.
 ---